sammuelyee/docs/_tutorials/realtime_maps_sync.md

 ## Tips
 + To have synced tables automatically geocoded, make sure they contain either a country column, a latitude column and a separate longitude column, or a column of IP addresses.

 + Synced tables can only be directly edited while disconnected from their datasource, but you can use SQL to manipulate the dataset while it’s connected.
-For example, you can write a SQL statement that changes a column’s data type from string to number, so it can be used to create a Choropleth map.
+For example, you can write a SQL statement that changes a column’s data type from string to number, so it can be used to create a Choropleth visualization.

 + You can either create synced tables through the CartoDB Editor, or through our import API.
 ---